douggal/advent-of-code-2019/README.md

 Works but used imperative programming instead of FP

 #### Day 03
-Some functional programming sytle but not all
+Some functional programming style.
+Seems code could be shorter?
+It works for my input.